Death and funeral of Bhumibol Adulyadej: Illness and death

-Funeral
+Funeral period

-On 14 October 2016, the body of the late king was carried by an autocade from Siriraj Hospital to the Grand Palace.
+Bhumibol's remains were carried by an autocade to the Grand Palace on the day after his death.
 His body left Gate 8 of the hospital around 16:30.
 As the cortege passed Arun Ammarin Road, Phra Pin Klao Bridge, and Ratchadamnoen Road, crowds of Thais, most clad in black and many openly sobbing, paid homage.
 Led by Somdej Phra Vanarata (Chun Brahmagutto), the abbot of Wat Bowonniwet Vihara, the autocade entered the palace via Thewaphirom Gate.
 Upon arrival at the palace, the body was given the bathing rite, presided over by the late king's son, King Vajiralongkorn.
-The event was live broadcast on television by the television pool of Thailand.
+The event was broadcast live by the Television Pool of Thailand.

 The general public were allowed to take part in a symbolic bathing rite in front of the king's portrait at Sahathai Samakhom Pavilion within the Grand Palace later that day.